 If you have a negative net worth, you need to take a look at your budget and come up with a plan to increase your net worth.
 If you're young and you have a big student loan, you shouldn't worry too much as you haven't even started working yet.

 Make sure to re-calculate your net worth every month or so to keep up to date with your finances.
-I use a free tool called Mint to track my net worth.
+I use a free tool called Mint to track my net worth but many people recommend Personal Capital as well.

 10. Start Investing